mathemagica/mathemagica.github.io/README.md

 Black background [Download Large (5M)](https://s3.amazonaws.com/annlewis.tech/ann_hs_blk-large.jpg)

-### Short Bio (47 words)
+### Short Bio (55 words)

-Ann Lewis is Senior Advisor for Technology and Delivery at the <a href="https://www.sba.gov/">SBA</a>, focusing on service delivery, and all the places where policy implementation intersect with technology.
-She is a tech industry veteran passionate about helping decision makers better understand technology.

-### Medium Bio (77) words)

-Ann Lewis is Senior Advisor for Technology and Delivery at the <a href="https://www.sba.gov/">SBA</a>, focusing on service delivery, system integration, procurement, and all the places where policy implementation intersect with technology.
-She is a tech industry veteran with deep expertise in cloud architecture, system migrations, distributed systems scaling, and cyber security.
-She is passionate about helping decision makers better understand technology, and making technical systems actually work for the people these systems serve.
+Ann Lewis is the Chief Technology Officer of <a href="https://nextstreet.com/">Next Street</a>.
+Ann was previously Senior Advisor for Technology and Delivery to the administrator at the <a href="https://www.sba.gov/">US Small Business Administration</a>, and previously CTO of <a href="https://www.moveon.org/">MoveOn</a>.
+She is a tech industry veteran passionate about shipping great products, building great teams, and using tech as a force for good.

-### Long Bio (171 words)
+### Long Bio (173 words)

-Ann Lewis is Senior Advisor for Technology and Delivery at the <a href="https://www.sba.gov/">SBA</a>, focusing on service delivery, system integration, procurement, and all the places where policy implementation intersect with technology.
-She is part of a  cohort of technology leaders appointed to government agencies, with the goal of helping agencies work together more efficiently to deliver pandemic aid and economic recovery programs.
+Ann Lewis is the Chief Technology Officer of <a href="https://nextstreet.com/">Next Street</a>.
+Ann Lewis was previously Senior Advisor for Technology and Delivery to the administrator at the <a href="https://www.sba.gov/">US Small Business Administration</a>, where she worked on technical strategy and service delivery for ARP programs, technology modernization and capacity building, and the many places where policy implementation intersects with technology.

-Ann was previously the CTO of <a href="https://moveon.org">MoveOn</a> where she built the in-house tech team and helped the organization build and scale up core infrastructure.
-She is a <a href="https://www.cs.cmu.edu/">CMU</a> grad and tech industry veteran with deep expertise in cloud architecture, system migrations, distributed systems scaling, and cyber security.
-She is passionate about helping decision makers better understand technology, and making technical systems actually work for the people these systems serve.
-She decided to leave her role at MoveOn and join the Biden-Harris administration in early 2021, inspired by the administration's plans to contain COVID-19, support economic recovery, and center racial equity.
+Ann is a tech industry veteran with deep expertise in cloud architecture, full-stack software development, distributed systems scaling, and cyber security.
+Ann started her career as an early software engineer at Amazon, when Amazon was still a small business.
+Ann subsequently worked as a software engineer and technical leader at startups, consulting companies, and edtech companies, and from 2015-2021 Ann was the CTO of <a href="https://www.moveon.org/">MoveOn</a>, where she built the in-house tech team and helped the organization build and scale up core infrastructure.

+Ann is passionate about shipping great products, building great teams, and using tech as a force for good.
+Ann is based in DC, and holds a B.S. in Computer Science from <a href="https://www.scs.cmu.edu/">Carnegie Mellon University</a>.

 ## FAQ